UWPCE-PythonCert/IntroPython-2017/_sources/modules/GitWorkflow.rst.txt

    ``$ git push``

 7. If your are ready to submit your work, make a pull request on the gitHub website.

+Note that when you are working, you may want to do steps 2-6 far more often than step 7.
+(Don't go too crazy here, we don't want you to wait until the end of the quarter to get to step 7. ;-))

 Now put that to work to get you set up for class: